Oscars Opening Addresses Lack of Diversity in Nominees

-Janelle Monae, Chris Rock and Steve Martin Address Lack of Diversity in Oscars Opening
+Janelle Monae, Chris Rock and Steve Martin Address #OscarsSoWhite & Lack of Female Nominees in Opening Act

 No host, no problem!